 Low blood sugar (hypoglycemia).
 This is also sometimes called an insulin reaction.
 This occurs when blood glucose

 drops too low.

-Your child’s healthcare provider will tell you how to avoid these problems.
+Your child’s healthcare provider will tell you how to prevent these problems.

 Over time, high blood sugar levels can damage blood vessels.
 Balancing insulin, diet,

 and activity can help keep blood sugar levels in the target range and help prevent

 How can I help my child live with type 1 diabetes?